 Calvinists wrongly assume individuals are born either unconditionally elect or un-elect, and if one is born elect they are therefore predestined to believe in Christ.
 But that inverts the theology of Paul.
 We are predestined in Christ through belief in the truth.
 We are not predestined to believe.
 Election then is best understood as God’s choice of those who do believe rather than God’s choice of who will believe.

 Covenant Election: Unconditional in God’s giving, conditional in our receiving

-True enough God has unconditionally chosen to save sinners.
+True enough, God has unconditionally chosen to save sinners.
 In that sense He is the undisputed, unconditional source of all salvation.
 No one needed to convince God of humanity’s sinfulness and need of redemption.
 And given humanity’s universal sinfulness, no one can obligate God to save them based on their ancestry or human attempts to justify themselves.
 No one approaches God on their own terms.
 But that is not to say God has not sovereignly laid down His own terms for people to be united to His acts of redemption and reconciliation.
-That God has decreed faith to be His condition for joining the elect community is undeniable and unites both testaments.
+Indeed, that God has decreed faith to be His condition for joining the elect community is undeniable and unites both Testaments.

 The question is not whether there are any conditions for God giving salvation; the question is whether there are any conditions for man receiving salvation.
 And here the Bible seems to be very emphatic that faith is the condition for receiving God’s gift of salvation.
 We are “justified by faith” (Rom.
 5:1).
 We must “believe on the Lord Jesus Christ” in order to be saved (Acts 16:31).
 “Without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him (Heb.
 11:6).